-Organizational goal setting is essential to staying competitive, tackling new opportunities, and expanding into uncharted territories.
-It also ensures all employees are on the same page and pulling in the same direction.
-However, simply setting goals isn’t enough — you need a structured approach to creating, tracking, and completing these goals.
+Organizational goal setting is essential to staying competitive, tackling new opportunities, and maintaining alignment.
+However, simply setting goals isn’t enough — you need a structured approach to creating, tracking, and completing them.
 This is why goal-setting frameworks such as objectives and key results (OKRs) and SMART goals are essential.

 What are OKRs?